Why Choose Albany NY Tax Attorney Timothy S. Hart?

 An audit of your business can cost you substantial money.
 Our tax attorney assists companies in avoiding and resolving tax issues.

 Companies can run into a myriad of tax issues.
 As a tax lawyer licensed to handle IRS issues nationwide as well as New York State tax concerns, and as a certified public accountant, Timothy S. Hart has the knowledge necessary to assist your business.
-From advising you about ever-changing federal and state tax regulations to standing up for your company in tax disputes, you can trust our attorney to provide sound legal advocacy and exemplary representation.
+From advising you about ever-changing federal and state tax regulations to standing up for your company in tax disputes, you can trust our Albany Tax attorney to provide sound legal advocacy and exemplary representation.